bitwarden/help/_articles/features/uri-match-detection.md

 ### Default match detection

-Bitwarden Browser Extensions and Mobile Apps can select a **Default match detection** option from the options below (Base domain, Host, Starts with, Regular expression, Exact, or Never) by navigating to {% icon fa-cogs %}**Settings** &rarr; **Options** &rarr; **Default URI Match Detection**.
-Setting a default option will not preclude you from specifying a match detection option on an item-by-item basis as well.
+Bitwarden Browser Extensions and Mobile Apps can select a **Default match detection** behavior from the options listed below by navigating to {% icon fa-cogs %}**Settings** &rarr; **Options** &rarr; **Default URI Match Detection**.
+You can also set match detection behavior on an item-by-item basis, which will override the global default.

 By default, Bitwarden will use **Base domain** matching as the default option.

 ### Base domain